hanwenzhang123/fullstack-note/03-note/README.md

 - PATCH - update parts of an existing resource on the server
 - DELETE - delete a resource on the sever

+## GraphQL

 #### What is GraphQL
-- a query language for reading/mutating data in APIs, querying exactly what you want from many resources in a single request.
+- a query language for reading/mutating data in APIs
+- querying exactly what you want from many resources in a single request.
-- provides a type system where you can describe a schema for your data, you can explore and requet the exact data you beed
+- you can describe a schema for your data, explore and requet the exact data you beed
 - One URL + HTTP verb (= one endpoint) that accepts query commands

 #### GraphQL Concept
-- Access multiple data sources from a single entry endpoint, data is queried or fetched by describing it with a syntax that mirrors its return shape in JSON
+- Access multiple data sources from a single entry endpoint
+- data is queried or fetched by describing it with a syntax that mirrors its return shape in JSON
 - e.g. post request contains query expression (to deine the data that should be returned)

 #### GraphQL Pros & Cons